mickfuzz/phd4/_posts/thesis_chapters/2024-10-5-Design_precuts.md

 However, the incident and end of P1 evaluation lead me to greater reflection on the area of conflict and tensions involving cultural factors including:

 -   A concern for the fragility of learners ongoing positive affect towards the group game making process to avoid the culture shock experienced by A's family.
--   An awareness of the danger that those more confident in coding create more involved code problems that need more facilitator time, potentially making others feel less valued.

 - The value of a peer learning balanced with the need for low pressure (avoiding a negative sense of obligation).